2/20/2025

 Operator

-Your next question comes from the line of Steven Leishman with OpenHiber.
+Your next question comes from the line of Stephen Leishman with OpenHymer.
 Your line is open.

 speaker

 Hi, this is Ryan.
 I'm for Steve today.
-I just want to ask a little bit about what you guys are seeing in terms of uptake in IDOS in different facilities and systems.
-Given the high cost of carrying the inventory, are you seeing that any difference between larger and smaller facilities wanting to adopt the device?
+I just wanted to ask a little bit about what you guys are seeing in terms of uptake and ISOs in different facilities and systems.
+Given the high cost of carrying the inventory, are you seeing that, you know, any difference between larger and smaller facilities wanting to adopt the device?
 And do you have any plans on working with people to make sure that they can carry it to make it affordable for them?

 speaker